patrickroberts/suspense-service/README.md

 This would typically be done by passing the response down through props, or by creating a [Context] to provide the response.
 Both of these solutions would require a lot of effort, especially if you want to avoid re-rendering the intermediate components that aren't even using the response.

-`suspense-service` already creates an optimized context provider for you which allows the response to be consumed from as many nested components as you want without making multiple requests.
+`suspense-service` already creates an optimized context provider that allows the response to be consumed from multiple nested components without making multiple requests.
 </details>

 <details>
 <summary>Memoizing expensive computations based on the response</summary>

-Expanding on the approach above, you would need to create a nested component in order to memoize any expensive computations, and pass the response to it as a prop.
-Otherwise you'd need to be careful and write any `useMemo()` before `if (loading) return (...);` in order to follow the [Rules of Hooks].
-This means that the expensive computation would first need to check if the `data` is ready each time and provide a default value if not.
+Expanding on the approach above, care would be needed in order to write a `useMemo()` that follows the [Rules of Hooks], and the expensive computation would need to be made conditional on the availability of `data` since it wouldn't be populated until a later re-render.

-With `suspense-service`, you can simply pass `data` from `useService()` to `useMemo()`, and perform the computation unconditionally, because the response is available synchronously:
+With `suspense-service`, you can simply pass `data` from `useService()` to `useMemo()`, and perform the computation unconditionally, because the component is suspended until the response is made available synchronously:

 ```jsx
 const MyComponent = () => {